matthw/matthw.github.io/content/posts/2024/ptrace_based_self_debugging_binaries/index.md

 Since this is a CTF, we are first after the flag, we ignore the noise and jump into the `check` function:
 ![check()](img/nano_check.png)

-It is pretty straightforward: it goes over a 0x24 char input flag, xoring each char with a `KEY` and verifies that result is what is in the `flag` global variable.
+It is pretty straightforward: it goes over a 0x24 char input flag, xoring each char with a `KEY` and verifies that the result is what is in the `flag` global variable.

 We can extract both `KEY` and `flag`, xor them together and that should gives us the actual input flag: